marlow75/retropic/README.md

 27 colors total, 3 modes, 2 usefull.

-* dithering – first pass dithering, colors of the original picture are replaced by retro machine palette
+* dithering – first pass Atkinson dithering, colors of the original picture are replaced by retro machine palette
 * replace brightest - replaces brightest color with dimmed yellow

 * 320x200 - use 4 colors on whole screen